 If a teenager is in a bigger body, it could be because genetically, they are supposed to be in a bigger body.
 Putting them on a diet won't make them permanently thinner, and definitely won't make them healthier.
 Keep in mind, in the four years around puberty, the average teen gains 40 pounds.
 How many kids are going to be put on a diet for experiencing the normal, healthy weight gain that comes with becoming an adult?

-Other teenagers could be in bigger bodies in part because of the way they are eating.
+And sure, some teenagers could be in bigger bodies in part because of the way they are eating.
 Maybe they need access to healthier foods their family can't afford or doesn't have time to prepare.
 Maybe they're suffering from trauma and turning to food as a way to cope.
-Or maybe them and their family would benefit from learning some healthier eating and exercise habits.
+Or maybe them and their family just need some information and guidance on healthier eating and physical activity.
 In all these situations, Weight Watchers will not help, because it focuses on the scale, not addressing individuals needs.

 This weekend, me and other concerned health professions started a tweetstorm to #WakeUpWeightWatchers.
 Here's some of my favorite tweets: